-Clear COIs (where the committee member must recuse themselves) Potential COIs (that can lead to [unconscious] biases interfering with the search process) The candidate is a relative or close personal friend.
-You have personal or inside knowledge that would influence your attitude about an individual (from a prior work or social setting).
-Dislike/disdain or admiration of an applicant that is so compelling you cannot remain fair or impartial.
-You know who the candidate is prior to this process.
-You have worked with the candidate previously.
-You attended a work conference together.
-You currently work with the candidate.
-You are work friends.
-You know the candidate socially.
-You are distantly related to the You have a financial interest with the applicant. candidate.The candidate listed you as a
+Clear COIs (where the committee member must recuse themselves)

+- The candidate is a relative or close personal friend. - You have personal or inside knowledge that would influence your attitude about an individual (from a prior work or social setting). - Dislike/disdain or admiration of an applicant that is so compelling you cannot remain fair or impartial. - You have a financial interest with the applicant.